OpenWaterAnalytics/epanet-rtx/doc/markdown/mainpage.md

  - Programmers interested in water distribution system simulation
  - Water distribution simulation engineers interested in programming

  The key here is an orientation towards folks who are comfortable with code.
-The RTX library is not a program per se, but a set of building blocks for constructing your own realtime simulation environment.
-If you've ever hacked Epanet or built a Matlab script for running hydraulic simulations, this library might be for you.
+The RTX library is not a program per se, but a set of building blocks for constructing your own real-time simulation environment.
+If you've ever hacked EPANET or built a Matlab script for running hydraulic simulations, this library might be for you.

 How to Participate				{#sec_participate}
 ==================